#1 It does not respect your time

 The show is not exactly forward with its lore or what exactly Utena and Anthy are ultimately working towards, but that is mostly because it starts to lose itself in that episodic format I mentioned before.
 Episodes begin to focus on side-characters and how they come into conflict with Utena, but this leaves no room to actually work on Utena herself or her budding friendship with Anthy.
 And for what exactly?
 Some of the side-characters that get entire episodes dedicated to them are forgettable and have maybe 3 relevant appearances throughout the show.
 Why put the spotlight on them instead?

 Many shows with promising stories have had to cut their ambition down to fit into the limited amount of episodes a TV anime can have.
 Anime end up with original endings that aren’t canon with the source material or have to cut out entire chapters to rush towards the finale.
 Revolutionary Girl Utena got a full 39 episodes to adapt a manga of 5 volumes, but could have just ended at episode 12 in my opinion.

 And if it isn’t a side-character, the show will just bring back somebody that was already beaten before and have them do a rematch.
-They’re not stronger, they haven’t done extra training or learned new skills; it’s pointless, unless you got 39 episodes to fill and only like 10 developed characters to work with.
+They’re not stronger, they haven’t done extra training or learned new skills.
+It’s pointless time-wasting, unless you got 39 episodes to fill and only like 10 developed characters to work with.

 This was a controversial anime back in 1997 and one that author Chiho Saito had to fight for to get published without censorship.
 It has been held up as a champion of LGBT anime, which makes it a shame that the romance is so underwhelming, if not entirely non-existent.

-Revolutionary Girl Utena is a story about a girl with no agency becoming a willing slave and lover to whoever last won a fencing match, regardless of their gender or actual romantic interest in her.
+Revolutionary Girl Utena is a story about a girl with no agency becoming a willing slave and lover to whoever last won a swordfight, regardless of their gender or actual romantic interest in her.
 I can think of better shows to celebrate the LGBT community.

 #5 Character design